-Throughout the spring, Lake Tahoe’s water is typically calm and clear, making it the perfect time for stand-up paddleboarding along the shoreline of Lake Tahoe.
+Throughout the spring, Lake Tahoe’s water is typically calm and clear, making it the perfect time for paddleboarding along the shoreline of Lake Tahoe.
 Take advantage of the relative calm before the summer crowds hit and enjoy the views of snow-capped mountains while gliding on the clear water.

 Everything on the menu tastes better when paired with some warm sunshine!
 Start your day with an outdoor adventure and then make your way to one of Reno’s many bars and restaurants that offer patio seating.
 Or spend some time experiencing the unique dining opportunities, warm weather and views along the Riverwalk District.

 Some say Reno Tahoe’s altitude means your golf ball will fly 10 percent farther.
 It’s up to you to decide if that’s true at one of the 50-plus golf courses located within 90 minutes of Reno.
 Whether you’re an amateur or a pro, dust off your clubs and treat yourself to world-class golf.

 Spring means the Reno Aces, our Minor League baseball team, are kicking off their season at Greater Nevada Field near downtown Reno.
 Their games are fun for fans of all ages, with unique events and promotions like Star Wars Night and Fireworks Friday.